Other Income: Form 1040 Line 6 and Schedule 1

 What Isn't Other Income

-Fees received for serving as a notary public aren't considered other income, either.
+- Fees received for serving as a notary public aren't considered other income.

 How to Report Other Income

-This income is reported on line 21 of Schedule 1 of the new 2018 Form 1040, then transferred to line 6 of the 1040 itself, along with the total of all other sources of income you included on that schedule.
+Other income is reported on line 21 of Schedule 1 of the 2018 Form 1040, then transferred to line 6 of the 1040 itself, along with the total of all other sources of income you included on lines 1 through 5.
 You'll find the total on line 22 of Schedule 1.

 NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.